-The SM9, 13 & 16 SKIPLOADER Vehicles are manufactured completely in South Africa by TFM with the exception of the hydraulic valves and pump.
+The SM9, 13 & 16 SKIPLOADER Vehicles are manufactured completely in South Africa with the exception of the hydraulic valves and pump.
 They are designed for conditions in the local industry andprovide a long and efficient service.

 Skiploader Main Body